 - 8%, or 3,119 students, scored at Performance Level 1, failing to meet the passing standard

-See district and school-level passage rates, and further information about the assessment results:2017 3rd Grade Reading Assessment Initial Results
+See district and school-level passage rates, and further information about the assessment results:2017 Third-grade Reading/ELA Results

-Students must score at or above Performance Level 2 on the 3rd Grade Reading Summative Assessment or meet certain exemptions to be eligible for promotion to the fourth grade.
+Students must score at or above Performance Level 2 on the reading and language (not writing) portions of the MAAP-ELA, or meet certain exemptions, to be eligible for promotion to the fourth grade.
 The Mississippi Legislature in 2016 amended the Literacy-based Promotion Act to provide that, beginning in the 2015-2016 school year, students who have an Individualized Education Program (IEP) or a 504 plan who have received either intensive remediation for more than two years or who were previously retained for one year can qualify for a good cause exemption.